Frequently Asked Questions

 - Visual evidence of variable/unstable pressure

 Yes.
-GasStop can be used with an automatic or manual changeover gas pressure regulator, regulated to a pressure of no higher than 20″ W.C.
+GasStop can be used with an automatic or manual changeover gas pressure regulator, rated at 1.5 kg/h and up to 20″ W.C.
 A GasStop will need to be installed on each bottle attached to the changeover device.

 Can GasStop be used with a crash sensor valve?

 Yes.
-GasStop can be used alongside a crash sensor valve, regulated to a pressure of no higher than 20″ W.C.
+GasStop can be used alongside a crash sensor valve, regulated at 1.5 kg/h and up to 20″ W.C.

 Can a GasStop be used with an OPSO valve?